Sunday, 22 December 2024

 Cyber threats are a moving target, constantly evolving in complexity and scale.
 To stay ahead, GovTech places a high premium on innovation and agility.
 By harnessing the latest advancements in cybersecurity, they develop forward-thinking solutions that anticipate and neutralise potential threats.
 This commitment to innovation ensures that their cybersecurity measures are not reactive but predictive, capable of defending against the unforeseen dangers of tomorrow.

-AI and machine learning are central to GovTech’s advanced cybersecurity tactics, particularly in enhancing the capabilities of the Government Cyber Security Operations Centre (GCSOC).
+AI and machine are central to GovTech’s advanced cybersecurity tactics, particularly in enhancing the capabilities of the Government Cyber Security Operations Centre (GCSOC).
 Through collaboration with key partners and integration with partner services, GovTech leverages AI to identify and mitigate threats quickly.
 This integration allows for automated responses to security incidents, significantly reducing the time between threat detection and response, and demonstrating GovTech’s cutting-edge approach to digital security.

 The shared responsibility of cybersecurity

 The final layer of GovTech’s cybersecurity strategy involves the end-user — the citizens themselves.
 GovTech actively fosters a culture of cybersecurity awareness, understanding that the human element often presents the greatest vulnerability.
-They invest in public education and training programs, empowering individuals to become the first line of defence in protecting their personal data.
+They invest in public campaigns and training programs, empowering individuals to become the first line of defence in protecting their personal data.
 This approach cultivates a partnership between the Government and its citizens, where both parties are active participants in the cybersecurity process.

 How does GovTech safeguard the citizen data - 1